Tech-Tactics/articulate-javascript-tools/storyline 360/js-trigger-scene-title-README.md

 If the `DS` data store is briefly unavailable at timeline start (rare but possible on the very first slide of a course), Methods 1 and 2 fire once and give up without retrying.
 The script falls straight through to Method 3 and the retry loop begins there.
 In practice this has not caused issues, but it means a transient data store hiccup will force a reliance on the menu DOM even when the menu-independent methods should have worked.

-### Script will not work in Storyline Preview
+### Preview vs. published behavior

-The `DS` global and menu DOM are only constructed in published output, not in the Preview window inside Storyline.
-During development, test by publishing to Web and opening `story.html` in a browser, or by uploading to an LMS.
+The script has been tested successfully in both Storyline Preview and published output.
+Behavior may differ slightly in an LMS environment due to LMS-specific wrappers, iframes, or security policies, so always verify the script works in your target LMS before shipping a course.

 ### Tested only in Chromium browsers